gary9204/StuckFactsheet/doc/source/test_manual/test_cases/case_sheet_summary.rst

       #.
 Double and triple clicking to select text does not trigger
          warning.
       #.
 Selecting text with arrow keys does not trigger warning.

+#.
+Transient Gdk-WARNING on 2021-06-22 repeated

+   * *Warning:* (app.py:10104): Gdk-WARNING ...: Error writing selection
+     data: Error writing to file descriptor: Broken pipe
+   * *Reproduce:*

+      a.
+Enter text in Factsheet Summary frame.
+      #.
+Select text with mouse

+   * *Notes:*

+      a.
+The warning recurred after lunch.
+      #.
+I paused the virtual machine hosting the development
+         environment during lunch.
+      #.
+After rebooting the virtual machine, the warning did not recur.